jscad/OpenJSCAD.org/packages/io/io/README.md

 This is for owners/ managers of the repo only, obviously :)

-It is done in semi-automated manner with Lerna & conventional-commits (semantic release)
+It is done in semi-automated manner with Lerna & conventional-commits (semantic release) It automatically checks out the `master` branch and pulls the latest version from the remote repo

 In case of doubt, please ask @kaosat-dev for help